Abhi16004/Synchronous-FIFO/README.md

 # Synchronous-FIFO

-In this module I have modelled a FIFO (First In, First Out) using Verilog and AMD Vivado.
+This project implements a Synchronous FIFO (First In, First Out) queue in Verilog HDL.
+The module is parameterized for flexibility in data width and depth.

+Verification of Synchronous FIFO (Testbench Design): Created a comprehensive Verilog testbench to verify the functionality of a parameterized synchronous FIFO module.
+                                                     The testbench includes randomized data input generation.